Azure/Azure-AI-Content-Safety-Private-Preview/Private Preview II Bugbush.md

 - Create a list.
 - Add terms to a list.
 - Get all lists.
-- Screen terms against the terms in a list.
+- Check terms against the terms in a list.
 - Delete terms from a list.
 - Delete a list.
 - Edit list information.